 Why are they essential?

-The insurance companies who provide your health coverage are often called health plans.
+The insurance companies that provide your health coverage are often called health plans.
 Healthcare providers, such as doctors, submit claims to health plans to ask for payment.
-They use medical billing codes to show the health plans the services they gave to patients.
+They use medical billing codes to show the health plans and the services they give to patients.

 CPT and HCPCS codes are only charged for care providers because they reflect real services and supplies provided to the patient.
 A good education in medical terminology and proper coding also makes the process of coding go much faster.
 And allows coders to handle more customers.

 It is possible to unintentionally (or purposely) code for the wrong stuff because of the existence of medical coding.
 This is known as fraud or violence and is a very serious crime that can be punished by fines and even time in prison.
-Because of this, it is critical that coders establish protections against fraud and misuse of medical coding codes.
+Because of this, coders must establish protections against fraud and misuse of medical billing codes.